-On February 19, 2016, the Compensation Committee approved the grant of performance share awards to its executive officers pursuant to the NOW Inc. Long-Term Incentive Plan, as follows:
+On February 21, 2017, the Compensation Committee approved the grant of performance share awards to its executive officers pursuant to the NOW Inc. Long-Term Incentive Plan, as follows:

 Name Performance Awards (Target # of Shares)

-Robert Workman 67,411
+Robert Workman 38,065

-Daniel Molinaro 20,223
+Daniel Molinaro 11,051

-Raymond Chang 15,408
+Raymond Chang 8,595

-David Cherechinsky 9,309
+David Cherechinsky 4,912

+Mark Johnson

 The performance share awards can be earned by the executives only by performance against established goals and vest three years from the grant date.
-The performance share awards are divided into three equal, independent parts that are subject to three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA percentage goal and 33 1/3% with a working capital as a percentage of revenue goal (working capital).
+The performance share awards are divided into three equal, independent parts that are subject to three separate performance metrics: 33 1/3% with a TSR (total shareholder return) goal, 33 1/3% with an EBITDA percentage goal, and 33 1/3% with a working capital as a percentage of revenue goal (working capital).

-The Compensation Committee also designated an annual 2016 equity grant for Mr. Miller, the Company's Executive Chairman, in the form of stock options, time-based restricted stock and performance share awards.
+The Compensation Committee also designated an annual 2017 equity grant for Mr. Miller, the Company's Executive Chairman, in the form of stock options, time-based restricted stock and performance share awards.
 Mr. Miller voluntarily requested that he be allowed to decline receiving such grant and waive his right to it.
 While the size of his grant was fully supported by market data, as confirmed by L&A, the Compensation Committee respected Mr. Miller's wishes and allowed him to decline receiving such proposed grant.
+Mr. Miller retired from the Company on October 1, 2017.